 3: A raw public key encoded according to RFC 3279.

+If the length subfield is greater than 1, it indicates that the device’s public key is in the FILS public key field.
+If the length equals 1, it indicates that immediately following the FILS Public Key element is a series of one or more Fragment IEs (see 8.4.2.188) that are to be reconstructed according to 8.4.2.188.2 to obtain the device’s public key.

 Instruct the editor to add section 8.4.2.188, and subsections, to the draft and replace <ANA-X> with an appropriate figure identifier: